tiago123456789/kickstart-web3-project/README.md

 About
 =========

-The simple project using web3 version the app https://www.kickstarter.com/.
+The web3 project version the app https://www.kickstarter.com/.

 Technologies:
 ==============